preraktrivedi/Tweetr--with-support-libraries-/README.md

 * Simple login mechanism using the OAuth flow.
 * Once authenticated, land on your user timeline and view list of 25 most recent tweets.
 * The tweets are loaded with an intuitive animation which makes the app more engrossing.
+* Swipe left or right on a tweet to hide it temporarily
 * The tweets in timeline also contain embedded media images along with clickable links to go to the website.
 * More tweets are automatically loaded once you reach the end of page (endless scrolling).
 * Compose a new tweet by clicking on the compose button in Menu bar or by clicking on "What's Happening" in the timeline.